-Currently, Janet is a candidate for a Master of Arts degree in ceramic arts at Hood College in Frederick, MD, and is employed at VisArts at Rockville, in Rockville, MD, where she keeps imagination alive with youngsters of all ages.
-She is a member of the Potters Guild of Frederick and sells her work in their Frederick Gallery.
+Janet has a Master of Arts degree in Ceramic Arts from Hood College in Frederick, MD, and is a ceramics instructor at VisArts at Rockville, in Rockville, MD, where she keeps imagination alive with youngsters of all ages.
+She is the President of the Potters’ Guild of Frederick and sells her work in their Frederick Gallery.

 "Queens and their castles, birdies and bats,

 Bugs, slugs and butterflies, horses eat hay,

 Ballerinas keep spinning while Narnia calls,